 Let’s start from the basics:

 First of all, with any investment, you always must diversify and do it as much as possible.
-I personally noticed in the investment communities that a lot of people approach this manner very simply: just investing in different kind of returns yielding deals, but this is really not the way to go.
+I personally noticed in the investment communities that a lot of people approach this manner very simply: just investing in different kinds of returns yielding deals, but this is really not the way to go.

 The way we see it diversification is about investing in different countries and different types of deals, the second is often underlooked.
 If you, for instance, invest only in development loans, you are betting that all the developments will be sold, which is definitely not the case in case of recession.

-For example, if you invest in development projects which yield 6%, to lower the risk because you made an investment into a deal which yields 18%, it doesn’t mean that you reduce your risk by 33%, it means that you are actually making a position where you concentrate on market situations with similar outcome, which isn’t advisable position to be in.
+For example, if you invest in development projects which yield 6%, to lower the risk because you made an investment into a deal which yields 18%, it doesn’t mean that you reduce your risk by 33%, it means that you are actually making a position where you concentrate on market situations with a similar outcome, which isn’t advisable position to be in.

 You should consider investing in Buy-to-let, while it is a cash-flow investment, whose yield will not change much during the time of recession.